-Sometimes, when you’re having a major philosophical discussion about the Big Life and how you’re going to find meaning, passion, respect, and fulfillment, you want someone to tell you exactly what to do.
+Sometimes, when you’re having a major philosophical discussion about the Big Life and how you’re going to find meaning, passion, respect, and fulfilment, you want someone to tell you exactly what to do.
 Enough with the endless possibilities and twists and turns; you want some hard-and-fast rules for getting ahead so you can simply keep putting one foot in front of the other.
 Here they are.

 But one caveat: This is probably not the advice that well-respected, well-researched career sites like Levo League, the Muse, Fortune, and Inc. would give.
 I don’t have statistics or long-term studies to back up my findings.
 This is advice culled from my own career — I have moved up and around in an industry that’s notoriously tricky to navigate.
 I have hired and occasionally fired employees.
 I know what makes someone stand out from the crowd and who’s hiding from being noticed at all.
 I have interviewed some of the most powerful women in business — and worked closely with some of them, too.
 I’ve listened to senior women tell stories about their own paths.
-And I’ve been honored to hear hundreds of young women share what has worked for them and what hasn’t.
+And I’ve been honoured to hear hundreds of young women share what has worked for them and what hasn’t.
 And so, with the benefit of my own experience and perspective, I offer some of the lessons I learned that can help you craft your own kick-ass career, no matter what your field.

 STEP ONE: GET A JOB, ANY JOB